GarryGippert/Aclust/README.md

 ### Program input

 One or more FASTA files.
-If the command line parameter '-maln' is given the input FASTA records are assumed to be already in a multiple alignment.
+To input Fasta records in a multiple alignment use the -maln flag.
+Otherwise aclust will run all-vs-all pairwise alignments.

 ### Output